Last Updated on July 26, 2021

 1. Every bank has several branches in my city.
 How should I pick a home branch for opening a current account for my startup?

 Proximity to the branch is definitely an important consideration.
 It is also recommended that you take time to visit and try to develop a personal relationship with the branch manager because that will take you a long way later when you want to grow your business.
 If the manager isn’t available, come back with an appointment and have a chat about your startup.

 If the manager is never available or a sales agent tries to open your account entirely without having to speak to the manager, that is a red flag.
-Try another branch before you commit your time because in many instances that can be a problem later.

 2. Is it advisable to pay or waive off a few benefits for a dedicated account manager?